dracan/UnhandledExceptionPodcastWebsite/content/pages/guest-faq.md

 # How do we record?

-I normally use a platform called [SquadCast](https://squadcast.fm/).
-I'll send you an invite, which is just a web URL.
-Clicking on it will launch a Zoom-like experience in the browser.
-There's nothing to install.
-SquadCast will automatically record high-quality wav files _locally_ for each person, and upload it automatically in the background.
+I normally use a combination of a [Zoom](https://zoom.us/) call for video (which isn't recorded, it's just so we can see each other), and a platform called [Zencastr](https://zencastr.com/) for recording the audio.
+I'll send you a Zoom invite beforehand, and will send you a Zencastr URL within the Zoom chat at the time.
+Zencastr is just a webapp, and there's nothing to install.
+It'll automatically record high-quality wav files _locally_ for each person, and upload it in the background.
 I can then download those wav files later for editing.
 I get a wav file per person, so I can edit each person's audio as a separate audio channel - which makes a _huge_ difference to my ability to edit.

 # What planning is involved before hand?